-Bangkok is the capital of Thailand, its largest city and the centre of business, culture and politics, enjoying significant regional importance in Southeast Asia.
-As a result, it is often the centre of political tensions, most recently when the government was overthrown by the military in a bloodless coup in 2014.
+Bangkok is the capital of Thailand, its largest city and the centre of business, culture and politics, thus enjoying significant regional importance in Southeast Asia.
+As a result, it is often the centre of political tensions.

-This has, however, been the case for decades - there have been a dozen coups since the country's first one in 1932.
-Upheaval and change are a regular part of life in Bangkok, and foreigners have been largely unaffected by the coup and the political demonstrations leading up to it.
+Upheaval and change are a regular part of life in Bangkok, and foreigners have been largely unaffected by the recent coup and the political demonstrations leading up to it.
 Expats are, however, advised to keep an eye on the latest headlines.

-The cityscape is carved by canals that branch out from the Chao Phraya River, which snakes through the heart of Bangkok.
-The natural landscape not only shapes the city’s layout but also daily life, which is seen in its floating markets and the cultural customs of its residents.
+The cityscape in Bangkok is carved by canals that branch out from the Chao Phraya River, which snakes through the heart of the city.
+The natural landscape not only shapes the city’s layout, but also daily life.
+The influence of the river and its canals can be seen in its many floating markets and the cultural customs of its residents.

-The majority of Bangkok's expat population moves to the city for its cultural attractions and a cost of living far below that of cities such as New York and London.
-While skilled expats can be found in industries such as finance and logistics, most foreigners find that teaching English is the easiest way to make a living in the Thai capital.
+The majority of Bangkok's expat population moves to the city for the plethora of cultural attractions and a cost of living far below that of cities such as New York and London.
+While skilled expats can be found in industries such as finance and logistics, most foreigners find that teaching English is still the easiest way to make a living in the Thai capital.

 The downsides of life in Bangkok are, however, more than made up for.
 The city is renowned for its vibrant entertainment scene and the warmth of its residents.
-It provides opportunities for everyone from young, single expats to expat families, who can enjoy a laidback lifestyle without sacrificing on the quality of international schools and healthcare facilities.
-It is even a popular medical tourism destination, for the high quality of care it provides at affordable rates.
+It provides opportunities for everyone from young, single expats to expat families, who can enjoy a laidback lifestyle without sacrificing the quality of international schools and healthcare facilities.
+It has even become a popular medical tourism destination for the high quality of care it provides at affordable rates.